NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 * Restore node to a view with prepare request sent and enough messages to commit, verify restore and commit
 * Restore node from a higher view number on it's change view to a lower number that has commit set and verify it restores to the lower view and commits

 ## Possible faults

 ### Pure network faults

 Possible scenarios:

-* `f` nodes will delays messages;
+* Up to `f` nodes are going to delays messages;
-* At maximum, `f` will crash both in terms of hardware fault or software problems.
+* at maximum, `f` will crash both in terms of hardware fault or software problems.

-### Pure byzantine faults {#subsecpureByzantineFault}
+### Mixed malicious byzantine faults {#subsecpureByzantineFault}

 First of all, Byzantine attacks should be designed in order that nodes will never be able to prove that it was an attack.
+Otherwise, NEO holder would recriminate such action and vote in favor of other nodes.

-Obviously, nodes that join a given collaborative network posses an identity or stake.
+Furthermore, nodes that join a given collaborative network posses an identity or stake.
-In this sense, if anyone can detect this kind of behavior then that node will automatically be removed from the network.
+If anyone could detect such malicious behavior, then, that node would "automatically" (through the current voting system or an automatic mechanism that could be designed) be removed from the network.

 * at maximum, $f$, nodes will delays messages;
-* at maximum, $f$, nodes will store messages;
-* at maximum, $f$, nodes will send wrong information;
+* at maximum, $f$, nodes will send wrong information (unlikely as it could reveal malicious behavior);
 * at maximum, $f$, nodes will try to keep correct information for strategic occasions.